 - How to kill ants in vegetable garden

 Controlling rats is a very difficult task and they can be quite persistent.
 These creatures are curious, determined, and agile.
 They have been known to climb up walls, jump on counters, and even walk across wires in order to get what they want.
-They are also very resourceful when it comes to finding food sources, chewing through concrete walls and metal pipes to get into your home’s wall voids and attic spaces.
+They are also very resourceful when it comes to finding food sources, and chewing through concrete walls and metal pipes to get into your home’s wall voids and attic spaces.

 An effective method of controlling these rodents from your vegetable garden is by combining different pest control methods together.
 For example, you can use snap traps in combination with bait to control the rats.
 Bait should be placed around your garden’s perimeter so that it is clearly visible to the rodents and can be easily removed.